shans3399/shans3399/README.md

 ### Hi there 👋

+I'm currently a research associate working on data management and analysis.

+Prounouns: she/her

 <!--
 **shans3399/shans3399** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.